apefhy/EsplayWidget/README.md

 1. Download zip and extract
 2. Run start_widget.bat (Starts the widget without CMD)
 3. Enter Esplay name and click submit

+The widget fetches your profile stats each 60th second.